Simply Natural Nessa

 Homemade Leave-in Hair Conditioner

-By using a pump bottle or a squeeze bottle, it will help reduce unnecessary contact with the conditioner, increasing the shelf-life.
+By using a pump bottle or a squeeze bottle, it will help to reduce any unnecessary contact with the conditioner, increasing the shelf-life of the product.

 Ingredients:

-1. In a heat-proof glass bowl placed on top of a saucepan filled with water (making a double boiler), add in the jojoba oil, argan oil, glycerin and wax, and bring the water to a boil.
+1. Place a heat-proof glass bowl on top of a saucepan filled with water to make a double boiler.
+Next, add the jojoba oil, argan oil, cocoa butter, glycerin, and emulsifying wax to the bowl and bring the water to a boil.

-3. Stir together until the mixture has cooled to room temperature, then transfer the conditioner to a pump bottle and store in a cool, dry place out of sunlight and away from excess heat.
-To increase its shelf-life, keep it in the fridge.
-If not using a preservative, this conditioner will only keep for up to one week.
+5. Once the conditioner has cooled to room temperature, transfer the mixture to a pump bottle and store the product in a cool, dry place out of direct sunlight and away from excess heat.
+To increase the shelf-life, keep the conditioner in the fridge.
+If you choose not to use a preservative, this conditioner will only keep for up to one week or so.

 homemade hair conditioner